-Given all these factors, I, as the Council's Section 151 Officer, consider the estimates for 2020/21 to be sufficiently robust but challenging for approval by the Council.
-I am also able to advise the Council that the level of General Fund Reserves is adequate and to recommend a Reserves Strategy which is achievable by 2020/21.
+Given all these factors, I, as the Council's Section 151 Officer, consider the estimates for 2021/22 to be sufficiently robust and recommend for approval by the Council.
+I am also able to advise the Council that the level of General Fund Reserves is adequate and to recommend a Reserves Strategy which is achievable for 2021/22 - 2025/26.